top1944/duckuments/docs/17_setup/2_0_5_rc_control.md

 ## Run the joystick demo

-SSH into the Raspberry PI and run the following from the `duckietown` directory:
+SSH into the Raspberry Pi and run the following from the `duckietown` directory:

     duckiebot $ cd ~/duckietown
     duckiebot $ source environment.sh